erdos-network/erdos-graph-proofs/CONTRIBUTING.md

 # Contributing to Erdos Graph Proofs

 We welcome contributions to help verify more parts of the Erdos Graph engine!
-This document outlines the specific workflow we use, which is slightly unique because we are verifying an existing "external" codebase without modifying it heavily.
+This document outlines the specific workflow we use, which is slightly unique because we are verifying an existing "external" codebase.

-## 🏗️ The Verification Pattern
+## The Verification workflow

 Since `erdos-graph` is a standard Rust project and Verus requires a specific toolchain and syntax, we do **not** verify the `erdos-graph` crate by adding it as a `Cargo.toml` dependency.